-Focal epilepsy with alteration of awareness (complex partial epilepsy) can also present with behavioral arrest and automatisms.
+Focal epilepsy with alteration of awareness (previously called complex partial epilepsy) can also present with behavioral arrest and automatisms.
 However, these seizures are usually less frequent than absence seizures.
 Patients can have generalized seizures with focal epilepsy.
 Semiology of automatisms can vary depending on the area of the cerebral cortex where the seizures originate.

 A study that evaluated non-epileptic staring spells using video-EEG monitoring found that these episodes were often characterized by arrest of all activity, vague facial expression, and vision fixed on one point without blinking.
 When the duration of the events was quantified, staring episodes lasted anywhere between 3 and 74 seconds.
 In most children, it was difficult to determine the onset and end of the event.
 Most parents were not able to regain the child’s attention if they waved their hand in front of the child.
 Other more energetic measures like hand clapping or other loud sounds were successful at stopping the events in all children.
 A significant percentage of children (41%) were inactive at the onset of the stare, and 18% of children were watching television when the event began.